Transcatheter Aortic Valve Replacement (TAVR)

 - The patient usually goes to a stepdown bed or, possibly, the ICU for a night

-- If there are no complications, patients can expect to go home two days after the procedure
+- If there are no complications, patients can expect to go home one to two days after the procedure

 - Patients attend follow-up appointments in the clinic one to two weeks post procedure, 30 days post procedure, and one year post procedure